moj-analytical-services/OPG/README_LPA.md

 # Future Development
 - instructions on how to do some potential model developments

+## Bayesian models
-### Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
+Incorporating Bayesian models in Lasting Power of Attorney (LPA) forecasting can enhance accuracy and provide a probabilistic framework for handling uncertainty.
 Let’s explore how Bayesian methods can be applied to LPA forecasting:

 #### Understanding Bayesian Models: